marcwieland95/hypher-for-jQuery/README.md

 # Hypher for jQuery

 A small and fast JavaScript hyphenation engine for jQuery (and also Zepto.js).
+Hypher is the fastest javascipt based hypenation engine and is very lightweight.
+It's also very easy to use.

 The core is based on the code of Bram Stein (@bramstein), which is build for jQuery and Node.js, but has some pitfalls in the jQuery version.

-We are in a stable beta version.
-So feel free to use it.
-We're looking forward to some improvements.

 ##Setup
 Have a look inside the `@example` folder.